 Kimberly A Edwards

 Kimberly A. Edwards, president of the California Writers Club, Sacramento Branch, has written for FWT Magazine, International Travel News, the Times of India, Senior Spectrum, The Sacramento Bee, Cosmopolitan, Seventeen, Sacramento News and Review, ASJA Monthly (American Society of Journalists & Authors) and other publications.
-A writer of creative nonfiction and articles on many subjects, she most enjoys writing about the enduring encounters of travel…the people she meets.
+A writer of creative nonfiction and articles on many subjects, she teaches memoir at the Renaissance Society in Sacramento, CA and is an alumnus of the Kenyon Review Writer's Workshop and the Squaw Valley Community of Writers.
+She loves writing about the people she meets while traveling.
 Kim is a 2013 recipient of the California Writers Club Jack London Award for service.
 She also enjoys membership in the American Society of Journalists & Authors, Northern California Publishers & Authors, Independent Book Publishers Association, and the California State University Renaissance Society, where she leads a Writing Personal Histories Seminar.

 IFWTWA Members Only

 Contact information is for IFWTWA members only, please log in to view private contact information.

 Published Articles (28)

 There at the edge of the park I found her, headless in an otherwise lovely Martinique

 Learned a big lesson in a small town in Peru (California Literary Journal)

 Trends in narrative nonfiction can kick a piece into high gear.
 Travel writing is one of many genres benefiting from story…